cmu-lib/dhlg/_projects/Grunewald.md

 ---

 This video covers the basics for learning geographic information system (GIS) mapping.
 It includes information about different software options and data sources.
-Finally, it shows what results one can achieve in a historical GIS project through the author’s work mapping German prisoner of war camps in the Sovie Union during and after the Second World War.
+Finally, it shows what results one can achieve in a historical GIS project through the author’s work mapping German prisoner of war camps in the Soviet Union during and after the Second World War.

 ## Further Reading and Resources